-In order not to disappoint Jan, I searched for the perfect hotel that could only make our first joint “Savannah experience” better.
-This hotel was for us “The Alida“.
+In order not to disappoint Jan, I searched for the perfect hotel where we could stay to make our first joint “Savannah experience” even better.
+This hotel is was The Alida.

-Another fun fact is that The Alida is named after a woman named Alida Harper Fowlkes, who devoted her life, in the 20th century, to preserve the gorgeous, historic architecture.
-So without Alida there was no “The Alida.”
+Another fun fact is that The Alida is named after a woman named Alida Harper Fowlkes.
+In the 20th century, she devoted her life to preserve the gorgeous, historic architecture.
+So without Alida there wouldn’t be an Alida hotel today.

-In addition to the fascinating history of the building, The Alida also has a clear mission.
+Besides the fascinating history of the building, The Alida also has a clear mission.
 The hotel wants the guests to immerse themselves in the unique Savannah Culture, a mix between historical legacy and the creative contemporary spirit.
 Well, I have to say: mission accomplished!

-Depending on your wishes and budget, you can choose a room that fits your needs perfectly within “The Alida”.
+Depending on your wishes and budget, you can choose a room that fits your needs perfectly within The Alida.
 We stayed in a beautiful corner suite.
 The first thing we noticed was the stunning, large window in the corner of the room.
 It provided an enormous amount of light, which made the room even warmer and cozier.

 Relaxing in the lobby

 The lobby is a good example of how you can divide one large room into numerous cozy corners.
-Behind every corner there is a another seating area uniquely decorated with both industrial and vintage elements, which creates a trendy yet a warm and cozy vibe.
-I could spend hours here and always find new details.
+Behind every corner there is a another seating area uniquely decorated with both industrial and vintage elements, which creates a trendy but yet a warm and cozy vibe.
+I could spend hours there and always find new details.
 Every corner has its own character.